my-organization-example1401/website/README.md

 updates

-Now editing on update-readme branch
+Updates made on master on gitbhub before rebase